The Dr. Said ‘Dementia’: Essential Next Steps for Patients and Caregivers

 For a list of what they treat, go here.

-According to Harvard Health, this diet "appears to lower the risk of developing Mild Cognitive Impairment (MCI) and slow the progression to dementia in people with the condition.
+A diet rich in fruits, vegetables, and whole grains is beneficial.
+According to Harvard Health, such a diet may lower the risk of developing Mild Cognitive Impairment (MCI) and slow the progression of dementia.

 If you want to stay in your home as long as possible, read this to set yourself up for success.